aerialasf/EML.lua/README.md

 - **Version Control**: EML uses GitHub for version control, ensuring the library remains up-to-date and ready for collaboration.

 ## Installation
-To install EML, simply download the `EML.lua` script and include it in your Roblox game.
-Be sure to set up your environment by configuring the appropriate settings in `_G.EMLSettings`.
+To install EML, simply insert this line: `local EML = loadstring(game:HttpGet(https://raw.githubusercontent.com/aerialasf/EML.lua/refs/heads/main/Main.lua"))()` Be sure to set up your environment by configuring the appropriate settings in `_G.EMLSettings`.

 ## Usage
 ```lua